Noxilie/focssy/README.md

 You should place url of your "update server" here, really.

-2) When you'll try to connect to some mc-server with mods that you don't have on your client, focssy will try to connect to http://place.your.url.here/ and do all the job for you :)
+2) At minecraft-startup focssy will try to connect to http://place.your.url.here/ and do all the job for you :)

 How it should work (server-side):